-be for T-hangars.
+Over the 20-year time frame of the Master Plan, a reasonable assumption for planning purposes is that hangar space will be required for essentially all of the 64 additional aircraft expected to be based at the Airport.
+The greatest need is anticipated to continue to be for T-hangars.
 Alternatively, shade hangars may be desirable for a portion of this demand.
 Portable hangars should continue to be excluded from the Airport except under extraordinary circumstances.
 Only aprons D and E have any potential hangar development space available, and this is very limited.
 Apron F is currently built out.
-Both Apex Aviation and the Sonoma Jet Center plan to develop additional hangar facilities on their leaseholds and a private developer is looking at building some new hangars south of Flightline Boulevard immediately east of Sonoma Jet Center and north of Apron D. In addition, there are sone infill and redevelopment opportunities around Aprons D and E. The only other area currently suited for hangar development is the area around Apron F. This site has enough available land to accommodate virtually all of the projected hangar demand.
+Both Kaiser Air and the Sonoma Jet Center plan to develop additional hangar facilities on their leaseholds and a private developer is looking at building some new hangars south of Flightline Boulevard immediately east of Sonoma Jet Center and north of Apron D. In addition, there are some infill and redevelopment opportunities around Aprons D and E. The only other area currently suited for hangar development is the area around Apron F. This site has enough available land to accommodate virtually all of the projected hangar demand.
 An eighteen acre site immediately south of Apron E has been proposed for acquisition.
 This parcel would logically serve the extension of Apron E and would be ideal for large box and corporate hangar development.
 In addition to new hangar development, several hangar buildings on Apron D are nearing the end of their useful life and should be redeveloped.